francesco-losciale/haskell-todo-list/README.md

 # How to run

-- `libpq-dev` is a required dependency if you want to build the executable.
+- `libpq-dev` is required if you want to build the executable.
 It can be installed with `brew install postgresql`

 - `stack build` if you want to build the executables